-At the north end of the village and near the top of the hill as you are leaving Murphy’s Pond Road you will see a sign for Colindale.
+The alternate route is at the north end of the village and near the top of the hill.
+As you are leaving Murphy’s Pond Road you will see a sign for Colindale.
+Take it!

 Some folks refer to this road as the Colindale Road but on the map it is called Little Mabou Road.
-This dirt road (it is in very good condition) will lead you through gorgeous coastal vistas and to the West Mabou Provincial Park.
+This dirt road (it was in very good condition when I was there a few summers ago) will lead you through gorgeous coastal vistas and to the West Mabou Provincial Park.
 The road eventually leads you to a junction with Route 19, the Ceilidh Trail.

 This is North America's first single malt whisky.
 Tours are run throughout the summer and there is a very nice dining area for lunch.
-You can even bottle your own whisky!
+There is also live music during lunch.
+And, you can even bottle your own whisky!

 The next stop is Inverness which is a full service community along the Ceilidh Trail.
 You will find everything you need here including a wonderful beach, a boardwalk, a golf course and access to the Celtic Shores Coastal trail.
 This area has some of the warmest beaches along the Ceilidh Trail.